Please follow the instructions below for preparing paper documents for imaging.

 - If the voucher has supporting documentation that includes other vouchers, mark out the text and DOC ID the supporting vouchers

 NOTE: You are required to retain a departmental copy in case you need to resubmit documents that are too dark, too light, or otherwise illegible or incomplete.

 Departments are required to retain a departmental copy of the uploaded vouchers in case they need to be resubmitted for any reason.
 Departments must keep that copy until they have verified that the vouchers have been final approved or released to the Image Retrieval System (IRS).

+Note that vouchers uploaded for Payment Processing have different verification requirements than those uploaded to the Final Approved folder.
 Please refer to the third step in Submitting Documents for Imaging for verifying and retaining your local copies.